 Ophra Gilead Senior Accrd.
 Member BACP, MSc, DIT, SAMBICA, PGD/DIT Supervisor,

-Online or telephone counselling and supervision
+Face to Face and Online counselling and supervision

 I have over 25 years experience in counselling and psychotherapy within the NHS and private settings.
 I have worked with a wide range of emotional difficulties.